domitriusclark/reactathon-lunch-and-learn/README.md

 # Welcome to Xata's Reactathon Lunch and Learn!

-I'm going to be demoing how to take the new Xata workflow for a spin, improving the Database Experience of your Deploy preview workflow inside of a Next.js app deployed to Vercel.
+Today we're going to take the new Xata workflow for a spin, improving the Database Experience of your Deploy preview workflow inside of a Next.js app deployed to Vercel.

 Here's a link to the [project doc](https://www.notion.so/Reactathon-L-L-Improving-Deploy-Previews-with-the-new-Xata-workflow-9f2d4652b03c4200a9cc635778f09c4b?pvs=4) we'll be working out of, but to get the project running locally: